jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 ----

-Can I create a Dictionary with a set as a key?
+Can I make a Dictionary with a set as a key?
 ------------------------------------------------

 I try a similar test using a set as a key